Food and training to support immunity

-Immunity is something that everyone is thinking about at the moment with the spread of COVID-19 coronavirus.
+Immunity is something that everyone is thinking about at the moment with the spread of COVID-19 virus.
 Here I share some practical advice and recent research on running and effectively supporting your immune system.

 Adjusting your training